Observations of a scientific life

 Uncle Marty left all of us at different times.

 A month before, he was at the airport, waving to his adult son, Alan, at the terminal’s edge.
-Some weeks later, he dropped Amanda and her boxes off at school.
-Then one night Allison found Marty at the kitchen table in his pajamas, the teakettle screeching.
+Some weeks later, he dropped Emily and her boxes off at school.
+Then one night Marty was at the kitchen table, the teakettle screeching.
 My father, opening the door for my mother and me, wasted no time: Marty’s gone.
 When it came to Uncle Marty, the three of us were always the last to know.

 The funeral was on a Saturday.
-My parents picked me up early from music school and drove the several hours to a small Italian restaurant by the Irvington waterfront, which his last wife Allison had selected for the reception.
+My parents picked me up early from music school and drove several hours to the reception at a small Italian restaurant by the water.
 The three of us drifted past faces we did not know, seeking out the food though none of us were hungry.
-Amanda was at a table in the back, flanked by her friends, one of whom was resting her head on Amanda’s shoulder.
-Amanda was holding a guitar but not playing it, just swaying and humming to herself.
+Emily was at a table in the back, flanked by her friends, one of whom was resting her head on Emily’s shoulder.
+Emily was holding a guitar but not playing it, just swaying and humming to herself.

 When she saw me, she hobbled over and looped her too-long arms around my neck by way of greeting.
 Her grip burned me.
 When a down feather came free of her coat and lodged itself in my nose, I nearly sneezed, but thought better of it.
 She began to rock me, and it occurred to me that she thought she was holding me together.

-About a hundred of us gathered on the picnic tables beside the Hudson River.
-Amanda and her old babysitter, Sue, sang a song about loving people and growing old.
+About a hundred of us gathered on the picnic tables beside the river.
+Emily and her old babysitter sang a song about loving people and growing old.
 I wasn’t really listening.
 I was crying without knowing precisely why.

 My father is retelling one of many stories about Uncle Marty’s trip to Japan: